w233w/spring-boot-backend-for-project/README.md

 ## Detail
 This application offer two http request api. '/add' and '/list'.
 Both api required POST method.

-'/add' is used to data in to MySQL which take JSON of form input as input.
+'/add' is used to add data into MySQL which take a JSON of form input as input.

 '/list' is used to search database by input Json with only one key: 'username'.
 It will return JSON with all review made by that person.